snoplus/smellie/README.md

 * please update when altering or adding to code

 Contains:
-* fibreSwitch.py - Contains the commands for controlling the fibre switch
+* fibreSwitch.py - contains the commands for controlling the fibre switch
 --  SetFSChannel(x): changes the fibre switch channel via serial port to the channel "x", between 1 and 70
 --  SetIOChannels(i, o): changes the fibre switch channel via serial port to the input channel "i", between 1 and 5, and output channel "o", between 1 and 14

-- laserSwitch.py -- Contains the commands for controlling the laser switch -- ChannelUp(): changes the selected channel up by 1 -- Execute(): switches the active channel to the selected channel, and then waits 30 seconds to allow the SEPIA Unit to reset
+* laserSwitch.py - contains the commands for controlling the laser switch
+--  ChannelUp(): changes the selected channel up by 1
+--  Execute(): switches the active channel to the selected channel, and then waits 30 seconds to allow the SEPIA Unit to reset
 --  GetSelectedChannel(): returns the selected channel as shown on the Laser Switch's front panel 8-segment display
-                 -- GetActiveChannel(): returns the currently active channel as shown on the Laser Switch's front panel LEDs -- SetSelectedChannel(x): changes the selected channel to "x", between 0 and 5 inclusive -- CheckExecution(): checks if the Execute() command is currently in progress (the hardware locks out user-control while switching between lasers, so the software needs to be aware of this)
+--  GetActiveChannel(): returns the currently active channel as shown on the Laser Switch's front panel LEDs
+--  SetSelectedChannel(x): changes the selected channel to "x", between 0 and 5 inclusive
+--  CheckExecution(): checks if the Execute() command is currently in progress (the hardware locks out user-control while switching between lasers, so the software needs to be aware of this)

 (code below still needs to be cleaned up)